Babe Ruth - Ruth, George Herman

 Brushtunov Three Times Three Bidding System

 This bidding system was published (translated into English) by Mr. Vitold Brushtunov of the Ukraine, but it was devised and developed around the middle of the 1970s by bridge players from Kharkov, Ukraine.
 Mr. Vladimir Korop and his son Mr. Alexey Korop formulated the ideology and spectrum of opening bids of absolutely unusual, extremely aggressive and destructive system, called 3x3, or Three Times Three.
 The structure is posted on the website of BridgeFiles.
-This bidding system is only preserved and archived on this site in .pdf file format for future reference.
+This bidding system has only been preserved and archived on this site in .pdf file format for future reference.

 Note: The bridge reader will understand that the attempt was made by Mr. Vitold Brushtunov to formulate these ideas in English, which is not his native tongue.
 The reader will forgive any incorrect sentence structure and/or possible word mis-use, which would not be commonly phrased, but which can nevertheless be understood.
 The original format has been preserved.